orientechnologies/orientjs/CONTRIBUTING.md

 You should start at this point for every new contribution to make sure you are working on the latest code.

-### 5. Create a new branch for your feature based on the current oriento master branch
+### 5. Create a new branch for your feature based on the current OrientJS master branch

 > That's very important since you will not be able to submit more than one pull request from your account if you'll use master.